-Harry S. Truman passed away 45 years ago today.
+Harry S. Truman passed away on this day in 1972.
 The former president was 88 years old.

 The following week, on January 3 and 4, 1973, 47 Congressmen and 70 Senators offered memorial tributes eulogizing the 33rd President of the United States on the floors of House of Representatives and the Senate, including Senators Robert Dole, Barry Goldwater, Edward Kennedy, George McGovern, Walter Mondale, Stuart Symington, Adlai Stevenson and Strom Thurmond.
 Republicans and Democrats alike joined together to praise Truman, his decisiveness, his humility and, above all, his service to the American people.
 Read More